-If all you have to pay is a copay for a covered service or supply, your payment of the copay to your provider is not considered a claim for benefits.
-You can call Customer Service to get a paper copy of an explanation of benefits for the service or supply.
+If all you have to pay is a copay for a covered service or supply, it is not considered a claim for benefits.
+However, you always have the right to get a paper copy of an explanation of benefits.

 COMPLAINTS AND APPEALS